 - Stand behind the lawn mower.
 Use one hand to hold the engine stop lever in the operating position.
 Use the other hand to hold the recoil starter handle.

 - Slowly pull the recoil starter handle until resistance is felt, then pull quickly to start the push mower engine.
 Slowly return the recoil starter handle.

 Before starting the lawn mower, please read and abide by relevant Safety Information from your Snapper Push Mower Manual.
 The starting instructions and other material provided should not be used in place of an Authorized Snapper Dealer’s consultation or work.
 Terms and Conditions apply to all of the information presented on this website.
-Remember to thoroughly read and comprehend your Operator's Manual
+Remember to thoroughly read your Operator's Manual.